Grandfather clock: Naming

 The Oxford English Dictionary states that the popular 1876 song My Grandfather's Clock is responsible for the common name "grandfather clock" being applied to the longcase clock.

-The song was composed by an American songwriter by the name of Henry Clay Work who discovered a longcase clock in The George Hotel in Piercebridge, in County Durham in England.
-When he asked about the clock, he was informed that it had two owners.
-After the first owner died the clock became inaccurate and when the second owner died, the clock stopped working altogether.
+The song was composed by the American songwriter Henry Clay Work, who discovered a longcase clock in The George Hotel in Piercebridge, County Durham, England.
+When he asked about the clock, he was informed that it had had two owners.
+After the first owner died, the clock became inaccurate, and when the second owner died, the clock stopped working altogether.
 The story inspired Henry to create the song.